 XIV.
 Spiritual Gifts

 We teach the need of the church to cooperate with God as He accomplishes His purpose in the world.
 To that end, He gives the church spiritual gifts.
 He gives gave the apostles, the prophets, the evangelists, the shepherds, and teachers for the purpose of equipping the saints for the work of the ministry (Ephesians 4:7-12), and He also gives unique and special spiritual abilities to each member of the Body of Christ (Romans 12:5-8; 1 Corinthians 12:4-31; 1 Peter 4:10-11).

-Baptism is an ordinance of the Lord Jesus (Acts 2:38-42), obligatory upon every believer, wherein he is immersed in water in the name of the Father, and the Son and of the Holy Spirit, as a sign of his fellowship with the death and resurrection of Christ, of remission of sins, and of giving himself up to God (1 Peter 3:20), to live and walk in newness of life (Romans 6:3-4).
+We teach that baptism is an ordinance of the Lord Jesus (Matthew 28:19; Acts 2:38-42), obligatory upon every believer, wherein he is immersed in water in the name of the Father, and the Son and of the Holy Spirit, as a sign of his union with Christ, in his death and resurrection, of remission of sins, and of giving himself up to God (1 Peter 3:20), to live and walk in newness of life (Romans 6:3-4).
 It is subsequent to regeneration, faith, and repentance and is in no way salvific.